social-science-data-editors/template_README/template-README.md

 >   - For lab experiments specifically, a description of any pilot sessions/studies, and computer programs, configuration files, or scripts used to run the experiment.
 >   - For surveys, the whole questionnaire (code or images/PDF) including survey logic if not linear, interviewer instructions, enumeration lists, sample selection criteria.
 >
 >  The information should describe ALL data used, regardless of whether they are provided as part of the replication archive or not, and regardless of size or scope.
+The DAS should provide enough information that a replicator can obtain the data from the original source, even if the file is provided.
+>
-For instance, if using GDP deflators, the source of the deflators (e.g. at the national statistical office) should also be listed here.
+> For instance, if using GDP deflators, the source of the deflators (e.g. at the national statistical office) should also be listed here.
 If any of this information has been provided in a pre-registration, then a link to that registration may (partially) suffice.
 >
 > DAS can be complex and varied.
 Examples are provided [here](https://social-science-data-editors.github.io/guidance/Requested_information_dcas.html), and below.
 >